madetech/security-handbook/standards/threat_management.md

 #### 4. Assess your vulnerability
 “Seek out authoritative sources of threat information that can help you understand who might seek to do you and your organisation harm, and why”

 “Build an understanding of how threats might attack you and the tactics and techniques they might use against your organisation and the things you are trying to protect.

-(...)
-Vulnerabilities can exist in people, processes, places and technology and these vulnerabilities may be exploited by threat actors to achieve their aims and objectives.”
+“Vulnerabilities can exist in people, processes, places and technology and these vulnerabilities may be exploited by threat actors to achieve their aims and objectives.”

 “If you are not sure how to document your vulnerability analysis or have no means to rate one vulnerability against another then you could consider making use of a simple 3x3 matrix where threat exposure, exploitability, and the vulnerability itself are scored on a simple Low to High scale.”